rahuldsg/jquery.slideShow/README.md

 * 2010-09-16
 	* Added feature where the height of the slideshow is dynamically changed if the slides change their height.
-That is especially helpfull for slides with alt image texts
+That is especially helpful  for slides with alt image texts
 	* Moved example display to the top and example description and source to bottom on every example source